Change Healthcare Cyberattack Fallout Continues

 UHG's community health centres, which serve 30 million low-income and uninsured patients, are facing both delays to back payments.

-Three months on, the cyberattack on UnitedHealth Group's Change Healthcare is still affecting US citizens, with delays and
+Three months on, the cyberattack on UnitedHealth Group's Change Healthcare is still affecting US citizens, with difficulties and delays

 Three months on from the catastrophic cyberattack on Change Healthcare, owned by UnitedHealth Group (UHG), the company’s patients continue to experience difficulties and delays.